DIE-BG/ModelsDataAnalysis/docs/src/block_bootstrap_exercise.md

 For each bootstrap replication (pseudo time series for a given block length), we compute the above statistics and compare them to the statistics obtained from the actual sample.
 The idea is to compare the error that a given boostrap method (and its corresponding parametrization) gives in replicating the statistical properties of each time series.

-The (unnormalized) MSE measures the error for one series and probably the error in all series if we decide to average all series.
+The Mean Squared Error (MSE) measures the error for one series and probably the error in all series if we decide to average all series.
 However, we consider it is not the best way to measure the error if we have statistics with different scales.

 $\text{MSE}\left(\hat{\theta}_{i}^{m}\right) =\frac{1}{B}\sum_{b=1}^{B}\left( \hat{\theta}_{i}^{m,(b)} - \theta_{i} \right)^2$